-- it is characterised by an acute muscarinic syndrome that manifests within hours of initial toxic exposure, and is soon afterwards followed by an acute nicotinic syndrome 2,3
+- it is characterized by an acute muscarinic syndrome that manifests within hours of initial toxic exposure, and is soon afterwards followed by an acute nicotinic syndrome 2,3

-- the features of the muscarinic syndrome are helpfully summarised by the popular mnemonic 'SLUDGEM-BBB': salivation, lacrimation, urination, diarrhoea, gastric cramps, emesis, miosis, bronchorrhoea, bronchospasm, bradycardia 2
+- the features of the muscarinic syndrome are helpfully summarized by the popular mnemonic 'SLUDGEM-BBB': salivation, lacrimation, urination, diarrhea, gastric cramps, emesis, miosis, bronchorrhoea, bronchospasm, bradycardia 2

 - the features of the nicotinic syndrome are not in the mnemonic (and thus are often forgotten) but include fasciculations and muscle weakness 2

 intermediate syndrome (type II paralysis)

 - this is a continuation or extension of the nicotinic syndrome that manifests days after initial toxic exposure 2,3

 - it is characterized by continued paralysis, with prominent involvement of neck flexors, ocular muscles, bulbar muscles, and respiratory muscles 2,3

 - some patients may also exhibit extrapyramidal symptoms (e.g. parkinsonism, choreoathetosis) 2,3

 - this is an uncommon syndrome that occurs weeks after initial toxic exposure 2,3

 - it is characterized by a symmetric and predominantly motor axonal neuropathy leading to flaccid limb weakness 2